AntirWiki/Antir/content/Campaigns/Shattered Past/People/Valerie Bouchard.md

 -She knows what she is, but is also a bit in denial/delusional that she has it under control since she was able to master shifting into dog form.
 She doesn’t remember her full transformations, so if she ends up in a safe place in the morning she often assumes nothing happened and she overcame it that night (she is often wrong).

 -She is horribly insecure about her entire past, and tends to try to block it out as much as possible.
 She sees herself as a monster, and seeks revenge on Finn and her family in a desperate attempt to cure herself of both the awful memory and the curse.
-She believes it is her lone responsibility to carry this burden, and that she can leverage information from Cinan to do this.
+She believes it is her lone responsibility to carry this burden, and that she can leverage information from Cianan to do this.

 -She is terrified of getting branded with a Weremark.
 It would mean she never escapes her curse, or her family.